 Answer: Yes.
 The rule on rescissions governs retroactive terminations of coverage, not cancellation of coverage on a go-forward basis.

-- Would this rule apply in the case of dependent verification audits?
+- Would this rule apply in the case of Dependent Eligibility Reviews?

 American Fidelity Assurance Company does not provide tax or legal advice.